 The installation process will prompt for the root user password.

 Step 4 – Install PHP

 The default Debian repository contained older PHP packages.
-To install latest PHP versions enable the below PPA on your System, This provides latest PHP packages for installation on Debian Linux.
+To install the latest PHP versions enable the below PPA on your System, This provides the latest PHP packages for installation on Debian Linux.

 wget -q https://packages.sury.org/php/apt.gpg -O- | sudo apt-key add - sudo echo "deb https://packages.sury.org/php/ jessie main" | tee /etc/apt/sources.list.d/php.list